Best Non-Alcoholic Red Wines for 2026 (Taste-Tested & Reviewed)

 “What’s the best non-alcoholic red wine?”
 It’s easily the question I get asked the most and I get why.
 As a sober sommelier and former dedicated red wine drinker, I know how brutally disappointing this category can be.
 A lot of what used to be out there either tasted like grape juice, vinegar or not even similar to wine.
 And if you've poured more non-alcoholic reds down the sink than you’ve actually enjoyed… I see you and have your back!

-Here’s the good news: 2026 is the year red wine alternatives have finally started catching up.
-I've spent the past five years testing hundreds of bottles from all over the world and recently there have been a lot that truly impressed me.
+Here’s the good news: 2025 was the year red wine alternatives finally started catching up but now in 2026 I’ve been blown away!
+I've spent the past five years testing and reviewing hundreds of bottles from all over the world and recently there have been a lot that truly impressed me.
 This list is my holy grail short list: the top dealcoholized red wines I actually drink and recommend, based on taste, body, structure, and similarity to traditional wine.

 Will it actually taste like real wine?